tools200ms/projectalpha_deployment/README.md

 ### Running ARM Linux Image

 `AlphaWrap` supports emulation of the following devices:
-- `raspi0` -
+- `raspi0` - DOES NOT WORK
-- `raspi3b` - emulated ARMv8 four core CPU

-Linux ARM image, such as Raspberry Pi OS
-Now, it is time to run one of many ARM Linux images released by multiple Linux distribution projects.

-has been tested with default  emulation that is powered by .
-This devices uses emulated USB 2.0, thus networking and storage access is kind slowish.
+- `raspi3b` - emulated ARMv8 four core CPU, uses emulated USB 2.0, thus networking and storage access is kinda slowish.

+Desired device is chosen with `--device` flag.

+VM requires kernel and eventually initramfs in order to boot system.
+These parameters can be provided as `--imgboot` (`-i`) argument. `--imgboot` work in two 'modes':
+- `y` - yes, to search for a kernel and eventually initramfs within image file. `AlphaWrap` will examine image file and attempt to find a boot partition and within it appropriate kernel and initramfs files.
+- `n` - no, kernel and an optional initramfs must be located on host.

 Below are the instructions on how to run popular Raspberry Pi Linuxes.